asirvaiy/PyTorch_DDP_oneCCL/README.md

 ```
 git clone https://github.com/oneapi-src/oneAPI-samples.git
 ```
 After having the repo locally, you should see "oneAPI-samples" directory.
-Navigate to "oneAPI-samples/AI-and-Analytics/Features-and-Functionality/"
+Navigate to **"oneAPI-samples/AI-and-Analytics/Features-and-Functionality/"**

- For IntelR) Extension for PyTorch lab sample, open IntelPyTorch_Extensions_Inference_Optimization/optimize_pytorch_models_with_ipex.ipynb
+ For IntelR) Extension for PyTorch lab sample, open **IntelPyTorch_Extensions_Inference_Optimization/optimize_pytorch_models_with_ipex.ipynb** <br>
- Select the kernal "PyTorch" if not auto-selected.
+ Select the kernel "PyTorch" if not auto-selected.
 Now you are ready to run all the cells one by one.

 ## PyTorch DDP with oneCCL sample
 1. After downloading the repo.
 Change the file permission for execution using: